Disability Related Absence Policy

 Based on disability documentation provided by the student from a qualified professional, the Disability & Access Center’s professional staff will verify that the student’s disability may cause the student to miss classes.
 When a student qualifies for this accommodation due to impact of disability, a statement will be included on the ADA Accommodation Plan.
 Students who request this accommodation or provide documentation after absences have occurred will not be eligible for retroactive accommodations.

 ADA Accommodation Plan

 If this accommodation is requested by the student and approved by the Disability & Access Center based on impact of disability, an ADA Accommodation Plan will be prepared.
-On the plan, it will read as follows: “Flexibility in attendance due to disability.
-Refer to the Disability Related Absence Policy at http://www.swic.edu/ students/services/support-services/disability-access-center/disability-related-absence-policy/.”
+On the Plan, it will read as follows: “Flexibility in attendance – read policy at http://www.swic.edu/ students/services/support-services/disability-access-center/disability-related-absence-policy/.”
 Additionally, a Disability & Access Center staff member will contact the student’s instructors to discuss how absences may impact the completion of coursework.
 Students: Do not assume that because you have received leniency in attendance in the past or from a particular instructor that you will automatically receive it in all classes.
 Remember that reasonable accommodations are determined on a case-by-case, course-by-course basis.
 And…remember that approval of this accommodation is based on two criteria: (1) being eligible due to the specific impact of a disability, and (2) being determined that leniency in attendance will not alter the fundamental requirements of the class objectives.

 Consider the following questions when determining if the leniency accommodation can be provided: